Posted May 27, 2016

 The biggest and most repeated mistake that small business owners commit is to spend “corporate” funds on personal items.
 Do not pay the house mortgage with your business checkbook!
 Write a check to yourself (or make a transfer), and then write the mortgage check.
-Items such as gas for your car seem business related- unless the vehicle is 100% business use and owned (and titled) in the business name, then it becomes a mixed use vehicle, and this should be handled the same way as the mortgage check.
+Items such as gas for your car seem business related- unless the vehicle is 100% business use and owned (and titled) in the business name, then it becomes a mixed use vehicle, and the gas purchase should be handled the same way as the mortgage check.
 Then, you turn in expense reimbursements to your company for the expense.
 This is called an Accountable Plan- contact us for more details.

 Hobby Versus Business